 - Chart their way to the Philippines to learn about sailing and navigation techniques, try their hand at traditional basket-weaving, and more.

 - Explore the architecture and lifestyle of Ecuadorians, and view artifacts and specimens ranging from dolls and baskets to botanical beadwork.

-- Visit the American Plains, where they can discover the history and culture of Native American peoples through books and hands-on activities in a real tipi, examine artifacts, and discover the tactile difference between leather and rawhide.
+- Visit the American Plains, where they can discover the history and culture of Native American peoples through books and hands-on activities, examine artifacts, and discover the tactile difference between leather and rawhide.

 Why these countries?
 Thanks to five intrepid explorers whose adventures are still helping educate Museum visitors, the Society’s Collection features a strong selection of artifacts and specimens from these geographic areas.
 In honor of our 125th Anniversary, Explorers! was inspired by these generous donors who contributed significant artifacts and specimens to the Collection – many of which will be on view in the exhibition:

 - In 1922, J. Morton Howell became the first “Envoy Extraordinary and Minister Plenipotentiary” to Egypt.
 Upon his retirement from this ambassadorial position, this Dayton native was gifted many artifacts from the Egyptian government, which he in turn entrusted to the DSNH.